shaik1002/biggitlabbomb/doc/administration/auth/ldap/ldap_synchronization.md

 - Email address.
 - SSH public keys if `sync_ssh_keys` is set.
 - Kerberos identity if Kerberos is enabled.

-NOTE:
-If your LDAP server has a rate limit, that limit might be reached during the user sync process.
-Check the [rate limit documentation](#ldap-servers-with-rate-limits) for more information.

 ### Synchronize LDAP user's profile name